Knowledge Distillation for Improved Accuracy in Spoken Question Answering: Abstract

 \section{Abstract}

 Spoken question answering (SQA) is a challenging task that requires the machine to fully understand the complex spoken documents.
 Automatic speech recognition (ASR) plays a significant role in the development of QA systems.
 However, the recent work shows that ASR systems generate highly noisy transcripts, which critically limit the capability of machine comprehension on the SQA task.
 To address the issue, we present a novel distillation framework.
 Specifically, we devise a training strategy to perform knowledge distillation (KD) from spoken documents and written counterparts.
-Our work makes a step towards distilling knowledge from the language model as a supervision signal to lead to better student accuracy by reducing the misalignment between automatic and manual transcriptions.
+Our work aims at distilling rich knowledge from the language model to improve the performance of the student model by reducing the misalignment between automatic and manual transcripts.
 Experiments demonstrate that our approach outperforms several state-of-the-art language models on the Spoken-SQuAD dataset.